crazybilly/gettingdataclassproject/Codebook.md

 #### Function Walkthough

-avgdata() accepts two arguments: a data frame like the one returned by prepdata() and an optional list of factors in the data frame.
-By default, the factors argument uses the factors generated in the results of prepdata().
+avgdata() accepts one argument: a data frame like the one returned by prepdata().

 It follows the steps below: